mikio1998/mikio1998.github.io/_posts/2020-12-7-Leetcode-387-(Python3).md

 </ol>

 <ul> <h3>Other points:</h3>
 <li> Dictionary is ordered in added order.
-Thus the first hit is the earliest occurrence and can be returned as the solution, as stated in 2.</li>
+The first hit is the earliest occurrence and can be returned as the solution, as stated in 2.</li>
 <li> Corner case of empty string <code>""</code> returns -1.</li>
 </ul>